hbctraining/Training-modules/RShiny/lessons/05_hosting.md

 ### Server Hosting

 As we previously mentioned, the most common way for apps to hosted is via servers.
-One nice aspect of hosting an app within a server is that the version concerns of running an app locally disappears because the developer's versions of the loaded packages are the ones that are used on the server.
+One nice aspect of hosting an app within a server is that the version concerns of running an app locally disappear because the developer's versions of the loaded packages are the ones that are used on the server.
 There are two ways that you might choose to host your apps on a server:

 #### Posit Connect / HMS Research Data Visualization Platform (RDVP)